-14.5 Any staff member, volunteer or governor whose own children become subject to child protection investigations must inform the Headteacher/Head teacher.
-The Headteacher or DSL will discuss with the Local Authority Designated Officer (LADO) about procedures for dealing with allegations against Persons who work in a position of trust with children.
+14.5 Any staff member, volunteer or governor whose own children become subject to pupil protection investigations must inform the Headteacher/Head teacher.
+The Headteacher or DSL will discuss with the Local Authority Designated Officer (LADO) in regard to procedures for dealing with allegations against Persons who work in a position of trust with children.
 Appropriate action will be agreed.